pidgezero-one/smrpgpatchbuilder/README.md

 Disassembly will produce a `SpriteCollection` with all of the NPC sprites in your ROM broken down like this.

 Palettes are not yet supported as part of this.

-This only really works with a vanilla rom.
-I would welcome a PR that allows a user to input custom ROM ranges to read sprite data from.

 ### Assembling sprites